 Test HTTPS Features and HTTP/2 Websites

 Native Automation mode supports HTTPS and HTTP/2 websites out of the box.
-Refer to this guide to set up HTTPS testing with the TestCafe proxy.
+Headless browsers automatically upgrade insecure HTTP requests to HTTPS.

 Check SSL certificate validity